 In considering the relationship of group dynamics and social representations, there is, firstly, the question of ownership.
 Obviously, a group may be the producer of a social representation.
-Alternatively, and equally obviously, it can be produced outside of the group.
-Often, more interestingly, a social representation will be co-produced by different groups with executive producers changing over time as the social representation develops.
-The tendencies to see social representations as the property of either unstructured concatenations of individuals communicating without a goal or the possession of a single highly goaloriented conglomerate are both misleading.
-There is no reason to believe that social representations are not just as likely to be generated over great periods of time, with contributions from many different sources who are motivated by quite different objectives.
+Alternatively, and equally obviously, it can be produced outside the group.
+Often, more interestingly, a social representation will be co-produced by different groups, with executive producers changing over time as the social representation develops.
+The tendencies to see social representations as the property of either unstructured concatenations of individuals communicating without a goal or a single, highly goal-orientated conglomerate are both misleading.
+There is no reason to believe that social representations are less likely to be generated over great periods of time, with contributions from many different sources who are motivated by quite different objectives.
 This is clearly most true of the development of those social representations which equate with political ideologies.
-It is also evident where social representations are as it were "borrowed" by one group from another.
-An illustration of this comes from the work of Palmonari, Pombeni and Zani (1987) who showed how psychologists seeking to professionalise themselves integrated into their representation of the professional psychologist images common to other professional groups.
+It is also evident where social representations are, as it were, 'borrowed' by one group from another.
+An illustration of this comes from the work of Palmonari et al. (1987), who showed how psychologists seeking to professionalize themselves integrated into their representation of the professional psychologist images common to other professional groups.

 To the extent that structured groups are the producers of social representations, their form and development will not be controlled by any simple intra-individual, or even interpersonal, processes of anchoring and objectification.
 The form will serve group objectives.
 The task of theorists now is to show how group dynamics influence the operation of the processes of anchoring and objectification at both the intra-personal and inter-personal levels.
-So far we have failed to specify how these processes operate, not in terms of their cognitive underpinnings but rather the systematic biases which social influences introduce into their operation.
+Moscovici has failed to specify how these processes operate, not in terms of their cognitive underpinnings, but rather the systematic biases which social influences introduce into their operation.